iron-io/docs/worker/articles/integrations/workers_queing_workers.md

 ---

 ##Workers Queueing Other Workers
 A common worker pattern is to have one worker queue or schedule one or more other workers.
-An example is a scheduled task that runs periodically to process data being stored in a database or on a queue (the scheduled time could vary depending the load).
+An example is a scheduled task that runs periodically to process data being stored in a database or on a queue.
 When the scheduled task runs, it creates one or more workers to process the data -- passing indices to the data slices or messages ids as part of the data payload.

 Doing this within IronWorker is pretty easy.
 All you need to do is upload the workers to IronWorker and then the master worker can queue or schedule the slave worker just by using the worker name.

-In Application or Runner Code
+In your application or runner code:

-    upload master_worker
+* upload master_worker
-    upload slave_worker
+* upload slave_worker

-In MasterWorker
+In your MasterWorker:

-    create slave_worker instance
-    assign iron_worker config
-    assign params
-    queue/schedule slave_worker
+* queue/schedule slave\_worker (passing data payload for the slave\_worker as part of the queue/schedule call)

 ###Client Libraries
-There are some convenience methods in some of client libraries that facilitate the upload and queueing/scheduling of the slave workers.
+The explicit method of uploading and then queuing/scheduling a task is recommended but some client libraries have convenience methods that can facilitate the upload and queueing/scheduling of the slave workers.

 <pre>
 require 'iron_worker'